Shared Leadership: The Debate and Its Impact on Team Processes

 This approach encourages team members to take initiative, contribute ideas, and engage in collaborative problem-solving.

-The core idea is that leadership is not confined to a single person but is a collective process that involves all team members.
+The core idea is that leadership does not belong to a single person but involves all team members in a collective process.

 Imagine a football team where each player takes turns strategizing and leading plays instead of one captain calling all the shots.